Persistence and Blueprint

 saved = json.loads(redis.get(f"flow:{exec_id}"))

-Pair a blueprint (stored once) with an execution save (stored per execution):
+Pair a blueprint (stored once) with an execution snapshot (stored per execution).
+The durable store should atomically assign ownership before a worker loads and continues the execution:

 blueprint = source_flow.save_blueprint()